Adoption of new visceral leishmaniasis treatments in South Asia Visceral leishmaniasis

 In the early 21st century, treatments for visceral leishmaniasis (also known as kala-azar) in South Asia were difficult for patients to take or growing ineffective.
 Resistance was increasing, including to the oral drug miltefosine.
 Antimonials such as sodium stibogluconate had lengthy treatment times, difficult treatment administration, and poor tolerability that caused frequent side effects.

 DNDi convened a consortium of partners to identify the best combination therapies for South Asia.
-The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient compliance of various new treatment options including single-dose liposomal amphotericin B, paromomycin and miltefosine, and liposomal amphotericin B and miltefosine.
-The results showed that these treatments were safe and effective.
+The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient compliance of three new treatment options including single-dose liposomal amphotericin B, paromomycin and miltefosine, and liposomal amphotericin B and miltefosine.
+The results showed that these treatments were safe and effective, with cure rates above 95%.
 They also shortened treatment length, reduced the risk of resistance, allowed reaching patients closer to home, and therefore made it simpler for patients to take the full treatment course.

 The research provided key evidence for policy change by the Bangladeshi, Indian, and Nepali Ministries of Health, which made the following recommendations: single-dose liposomal amphotericin B as a first option treatment for visceral leishmaniasis patients and paromomycin & miltefosine as a second option.